Exploring the social influence of Kaggle virtual community on the M5 competition: Conclusion

-However, there are some limitations in this research.
-First, due to the difficulty in acquiring the participants' dynamic decisions of forecasting methods and the related settings such as loss functions and features, we do not exactly quantify the social influence of the M5 virtual community imposed on participants' choices.
-Second, the key roles in the network are identified and defined by combining social network algorithms as well as the authors' judgemental knowledge.
-As a result, to some extent, the social network analysis is influenced by subjective experience.
+This study opens a novel view on the mechanism of the virtual community’s influence on the competition participants and tries to uncover the hidden connections, patterns, and trends in the virtual community network.
+While having potential implications for future online competitions, this research also has some limitations.
+First, due to the difficulty in acquiring the participants' dynamic decisions of forecasting methods and the related settings such as loss functions and features, we do not quantify the social influence of the M5 virtual community imposed on participants' choices.
+Instead, we adopt a mixed-method approach that combines case studies and social media analysis.
+Second, the key roles in the network are identified and defined by combining social network algorithms and the authors' judgmental knowledge.
+As a result, the social network analysis is influenced by subjective experience to some extent.